pruthvi247/learningAndThinking/js-learnings/joshcomeau-css-course/02-RenderingLogic.md

 ```
 Hint: try resizing the “Result” pane!

-If we don't give our absolute element an anchor, **it sits in its default in-flow position**.
+#ImportantPoint If we don't give our absolute element an anchor, **it sits in its default in-flow position**.
 I think of it as "inheriting" its default position from Flow layout.

 See this for yourself by removing `position: absolute`.
 Notice that the element sits more-or-less in the same spot!
 It has one other effect, though.
 It causes the absolute element to stack on top of the surrounding text.
 Which takes us to the second aspect of absolute positioning…